Key facts

 Career outcomes

-Take the right step toward a rewarding career and graduate with the in-depth scientific knowledge and transferrable technical and commercial skills to build a thriving career in a rapidly growing industry.
+Take the right step toward a rewarding career and graduate with the in-depth scientific knowledge and transferrable technical and commercial skills to thrive in a rapidly growing industry.
 With a highly relevant and extremely versatile biotechnology qualification, you’ll be uniquely positioned to pursue roles in industry, academic research and government.
 Opportunities include environmental management, health and infectious disease research, epidemiology, and medical genomics.

 Deakin's graduate learning outcomes describe the knowledge and capabilities graduates can demonstrate at the completion of their course.
 These outcomes mean that regardless of the Deakin course you undertake, you can rest assured your degree will teach you the skills and professional attributes that employers value.
 They'll set you up to learn and work effectively in the future.